We Shouldn’t Be Waiting for a Vaccine to Rescue Us

 A clear mid-term plan needs to be drawn out.
 One that allows us to coexist, within reasonable bounds, with the active circulation of COVID-19.
 People will continue to go out on the street and try to work, even if it’s illegally.
 You can’t ask people to choose between catching COVID-19 and going hungry.
 It’s an impossible decision.
 We should be thinking about these and other questions when the beginning of October is around the corner.
 And the decision of whether the lockdown in Havana needs to be extended.

-* Bryan Ch.
-Campbell Romero is a Philosophy graduate from Havana University.
+* Bryan Chester Campbell Romero is a Philosophy graduate from Havana University.
 He currently contributes to different publications, focusing on Latin American and Caribbean affairs.